kristinemlarson/gnssrefl/tests/learning/part2.md

-## Homework 2
+## Part 2

-**Due date:** This homework is to be completed **before** the short course given on October 21.
-You need to make sure the software has been properly installed and you have successfully completed the "homework 0" assignment.
+You need to make sure the software has been properly installed, and you have successfully completed the "homework 0" assignment.

 **Purpose:** Learn how to measure snow depth levels with <code>gnssrefl</code> using GNSS data